vmware/vmware-go-kcl-v2/README.md

 signed as described on that page.
 Your signature certifies that you wrote the patch or have the right to pass it on as an open-source patch.
 For more detailed information, refer to [CONTRIBUTING.md](CONTRIBUTING.md).

+## Additional Notes If Modifying kclConfig values
+* Currently there are some bugs with the lease stealing logic within vmware-go-kcl-v2 so please keep the EnableLeaseStealing kclConfig value as false.
+* When using a non-default FailoverTimeMillis kclConfig value, keeping a 2:1 ratio between FailoverTimeMillis and LeaseRefreshPeriodMillis typically helps to reduce the chance of worker lease contention.

 ## License

 MIT License